 I enjoy supporting decision-makers who are working to protect human health and the environment, adapt to climate change, and build community resilience with limited resources.
 In data-rich environments, I develop new methodologies that allow resource managers to access and utilize large amounts of data in a flexible way.
 When data are lacking, I manage bottom-up assessments that incorporate the experience of local stakeholders into collaborative decision support tools.

-Dr. Julie Blue, ERG’s Principal Climate Scientist, has more than two decades of experience in environmental research for federal agencies related to groundwater, surface water, storm water, drinking water, wastewater, hazardous waste, and climate change.
-She has supported EPA’s Office of Research and Development for many years on a wide diversity of research projects as a principal investigator and contract manager.
+Dr. Julie Blue, ERG’s principal climate scientist, has more than two decades of experience in environmental research for federal agencies related to groundwater, surface water, stormwater, drinking water, wastewater, hazardous waste, and climate change.
+She has supported the U.S. Environmental Protection Agency’s Office of Research and Development for many years on a wide diversity of research projects as a principal investigator and contract manager.
 She also managed a six-year project for the U.S. Army Corps of Engineers to develop a groundbreaking Climate Change Vulnerability Assessment tool.

-Julie holds a B.A. in English and Mathematics from Swarthmore College.
-She received her M.A. in English and her M.S. in Earth Sciences from Indiana University and from the University of California, Santa Cruz, respectively.
-She received her Ph.D. in Engineering (Hydrology) from the University of Arizona.
-She is a member of the scientific research society, Sigma Xi, and spends her spare time hiking, traveling, coaching Suzuki cello, and trying to keep up with her book club.
+Julie holds a B.A. in English and mathematics from Swarthmore College, an M.A. in English from Indiana University, and an M.S. in Earth sciences from the University of California, Santa Cruz.
+She received her Ph.D. in engineering (hydrology) from the University of Arizona.
+She is a member of the scientific research society Sigma Xi, and spends her spare time hiking, traveling, coaching Suzuki cello, and trying to keep up with her book club.